YangLiuqing-add/DAS-FCDNet/README.md

 -------------------
 ## Example
    The [best trained model](https://github.com/YangLiuqing-add/DAS-FCDNet/releases/tag/best_model) can be downloaded directly.
+Test_data only display three real DAS data, which are invisible, wak visible, and visible signals.
+All DAS data can refer to [here](https://github.com/chenyk1990/dasdenoising-dataonly).

 -------------------
 ## Contact